hannahmiles-ux/MoodDots/README.md

 MoodDots is a tiny solo project that helps you log and visualize how you feel using simple colored dots.
 It’s a minimalist daily mood tracker with a plain-text data format and a small CLI for quick entries.

 This repo intentionally evolves in small, realistic steps to mirror how a person chips away at a side project over weeks.
+See `scripts/check-commits.sh` for a quick timeline dump.

 ## Goals
 - Quick daily mood logging from the terminal